-Being one of Austria's main cities, Innsbruck is easily reachable by plane, train, or bus.
-This makes it the ideal starting point for the Adlerweg.
-Also, if you decide to take a plane, the ride from the airport to the city center takes only 20 minutes by bus or train.
-After you finish your trek, getting back to Innsbruck is also quite easy.
-The area is well connected by public transport and we have chosen convenient ending points where you can easily catch a bus or train back to the city.
+As one of Austria's most important cities, Innsbruck is easily accessible by plane, train or bus.
+This makes it the ideal base for the Adlerweg.
+Even if you decide to take the plane, the ride from the airport to the city center takes only 20 minutes by bus or train.
+After the tour, the journey back to Innsbruck is also very easy.
+The whole region is well connected by public transport and we have chosen convenient endpoints where you can easily take a bus or train back to the city.

 Accommodation on the Adlerweg

 The accommodation options on the Adlerweg are very varied.
 On the mountain you can spend the night in mountain huts in shared rooms.
 Mountain huts usually offer shared accommodation in what they call "Matratzenlager".
 Bathrooms and showers are also shared.
 The huts are usually located at strategic points offering great views of the surrounding peaks and valleys.
 At the end of each stage you can relax and enjoy a hot meal and even a beer.
 Most huts are on a half-board basis, which means that breakfast and dinner are included.
 Don't expect too much luxury, after all you are in the middle of the mountains.
 However, despite being mountain huts and offering shared sleeping space, the huts on the Adlerweg are well equipped and offer a fine level of comfort.

 Bookings for the huts on the Adlerweg can be a complicated affair.
 We Bookatrekking.com are happy to take that burden off your shoulders.
 Here you can find all our options for the Adlerweg.

 The Adlerweg is a perfect alternative to your overcrowded hotel on the Costa Brava.
 But of course you will still be staying in huts where you will certainly not be alone.
 To keep the COVID-19 pandemic under control, according to the Austrian Alpenverein, the following should be taken into account.